Hagel praises Ukraine for keeping military out of crisis

-Throughout it all, Defence Minister Pavlo Lebedev said in the call with Hagel, his country's armed forces kept their focus "on protecting Defence facilities and equipment," the Pentagon said in a statement.
+Throughout it all, Defense Minister Pavlo Lebedev said in the call with Hagel, his country's armed forces kept their focus "on protecting defense facilities and equipment," the Pentagon said in a statement.

 Hagel "commended the government's decision to keep the military on the sidelines of the crisis thus far and urged continued restraint," Pentagon spokesman Rear Admiral John Kirby said in a statement.